The Path-product in Morse Homology with differential graded coefficients

 We proved in the first step that the right square commutes up to chain homotopy up to the sign $\varepsilon$.
+The fact that $i_{X,!} = i_{X,*}^{-1}$ and $i_{X,!} = i_{X,*}^{-1}$ is a direct consequence of \cite[Proposition 10.6.1]{BDHO23} stated above.
 The left square commutes up to chain homotopy by the composition property of direct maps. \end{proof}

 We now prove that the product $\PP$ is associative and admits a neutral element.

 \begin{prop} The product $\PP$ is associative at the homology level. \end{prop}

 \begin{proof}